Kevin Smith: Acting roles

-As an actor, Smith is best known for his role as Silent Bob in Clerks, Mallrats, Chasing Amy, Dogma, Jay And Silent Bob Strike Back, and Clerks II.
+As an actor, Smith is best known for his role as Silent Bob in Clerks, Mallrats, Chasing Amy, Dogma, Jay and Silent Bob Strike Back, Clerks II, Jay and Silent Bob Reboot, and Clerks III.
 He made a cameo appearance in the horror film Scream 3, and was featured along with Jason Mewes in several Degrassi: The Next Generation episodes, including a special, "Jay and Silent Bob Do Degrassi" (also as a fictional version of himself).

 Smith played the role of Paul, a cynical divorced man, in a Showtime television series pilot, Manchild, filmed in December 2006.
 It was not picked up by the network.

 From 1995 to 1999, Smith played small roles in the View Askew films Drawing Flies, Vulgar, and Big Helium Dog.

 In 2001, he appeared in friend Jeff Anderson's film Now You Know.

 In 2003, Smith appeared in a cameo role as coroner Jack Kirby in the film Daredevil.
 In 2006, he voiced the Moose in the CGI cartoon Doogal.

 In early 2005, Smith appeared in three episodes of the Canadian-made teen drama Degrassi: The Next Generation.
 He wrote his own dialogue for the episodes.
 An avid fan of the original Degrassi series Degrassi Junior High and Degrassi High, Smith references them in some of his early films.
 In the episodes, portraying a fictionalized version of himself, he visited the school to work on the fictional film Jay and Silent Bob Go Canadian, Eh!
 All three episodes were collected on the DVD Jay and Silent Bob Do Degrassi.
 Smith and Mewes reappeared in two episodes the following season, in which they returned to Degrassi for the Toronto premiere of the movie.
 Smith also appeared in the 2009 made-for-TV movie Degrassi Goes Hollywood.